 There are a number of factors which can influence the selection of an optimal storage system for your needs.
 A generic understanding of these helps in making the informed installation.
 The most significant factors include:

-The common electricity patterns in Australia include double peak, evening peak, high day and evening, day centric and night centric.
-However, assumption of a ‘double peak’ pattern gives a fairly conservative estimation for most residential scenarios.
-Using the solar battery performance calculator, you will be able to determine the available energy that can be stored at your house and the annual savings attainable with and without a battery system.
-For a very simple summary of solar PV savings, you may see this link.
+The common electricity patterns in Australia include double peak, evening peak, high day, and evening.
+Similarly, day-centric and night-centric another pattern.
+However, the assumption of a ‘double peak’ pattern gives a fairly conservative estimation for most residential scenarios.
+Using the solar battery performance calculator, you will be able to determine the available energy that can be stored at your house.
+Moreover, you can calcuate the annual savings attainable with and without a battery system.

-The main inputs are the location, average energy use, solar system size and the size of battery that you are planning to buy.
+The main inputs are the location, average energy use, solar system size.
+Certainly, the size of the battery also will affect the perfomance.
 For each combination of these inputs, the calculator provides you with the annual savings and payback with and without a battery system; power flow graph; and energy available for storage at your residence/business.
 By default, the remaining input fields are automatically filled by the calculator and you may modify it, if required.
-To conclude, the calculator helps you in understanding the financial savings and payback if you choose to add a battery pack to your rooftop PV.
+To conclude, the calculator helps you in summarizing the financial savings and payback if you choose to add a battery pack to your rooftop PV.